 Nationwide Building Society is committed to complying with all relevant Sanctions laws, regulations and codes of the European Union, United Kingdom, United Nations and United States (OFAC).
 Nationwide’s Payments Screening Sanctions Policy defines the minimum standards which Nationwide must comply with, including:

 - Restricting business activity, including the acceptance and remittance of certain payments, directly or indirectly, to certain countries or entities subject to selective or targeted sanctions programmes.
-As at September 2018, these countries include Belarus, Iran, Sudan, Russia/Ukraine, Venezuela, Zimbabwe and, where there is a US nexus, Cuba.
+As at November 2019, these countries include Belarus, Iran, Russia/Ukraine, Sudan, Venezuela, Zimbabwe and, where there is a US nexus, Cuba.
 Payments may also be rejected where they fall outside of Nationwide`s risk appetite.

 - Investigating all customer alerts or transactions that are stopped in Nationwide’s screening systems.
-While Nationwide seeks to investigate these alerts and transactions in a reasonable timeframe, compliance with applicable sanctions laws or Nationwide’s Payments Screening Sanctions Policy may result in delays to the processing of payments while additional due diligence is conducted and information obtained on the nature of the underlying transaction or the parties involved.
+While Nationwide seeks to investigate these alerts and transactions in a reasonable timeframe, compliance with applicable sanctions laws or Nationwide’s Sanction Screening and Management Policy, may result in delays to the processing of payments while additional due diligence is conducted, and information obtained on the nature of the underlying transaction or the parties involved.

 - Immediately freezing any funds belonging to a confirmed sanctioned individual or entity.